ZeyuThomasLiu/ZeyuThomasLiu.github.io/_pages/about.md

   - /about.html
 ---

+- I am visiting [CMU](https://www.cmu.edu/) in summer 2025, hosted by Prof. [Aayush Jain](https://sites.google.com/view/aayushjain/home).

 - I am a PhD student at Yale University, [Yale Applied Cryptography Laboratory (YACL)](http://yacl.cs.yale.edu/), and luckily being advised by Prof. [Ben Fisch](https://sites.google.com/site/benafisch).

 - Before coming to Yale, I obtained my Master's degree at [Columbia University](https://www.columbia.edu/), where I was fortunate to be jointly advised by Prof. [Tal Malkin](http://www.cs.columbia.edu/~tal/) and Prof. [Eran Tromer](https://cs-people.bu.edu/tromer/).
 During my Master's study, I also worked part time as a researcher at [Duality Technologies Inc.](https://dualitytech.com/), where I was fortunate to be supervised by Dr. [Yuriy Polyakov](https://ypolyakov.gitlab.io/).
 Before that, I obtained by Bachelor's degree in CS and Math at [UCLA](https://www.ucla.edu/).

-- My main research interests lie in the general area of cryptography, including lattice-based cryptography, blockchain-related cryptographic protocols, and so on.
+- My main research interests lie in the general area of cryptography, including lattice-based cryptography, fully homomorphic encryption, metadata privacy, and so on.

+- If you are interested, please also check out my bunny, [Baoliu](https://zeyuthomasliu.github.io/baoliu/).

 ## Selected Publications (Reverse Chronological Order)
-Authors are in alphabetical order for all the publications below.
+Authors are in alphabetical order (either in all authors or in all student authors) for all the publications below.
 For the full list, please see [my google scholar](https://scholar.google.com/citations?user=hb3VtFUAAAAJ) for the most up-to-date version or [here](https://zeyuthomasliu.github.io/publications/) for a manually kept version.

 ### Published

+- <u>Zeyu Liu</u>, Yunhao Wang, Ben Fisch.
+"IND-CPA-D of Exact FHE Bootstrapping: A New Attack, A General Fix, and A Stronger Model."
+CCS 2025 (To appear).

+- Sashidhar Jakkamsetti, <u>Zeyu Liu</u>, Varun Madathil.
+"Scalable Private Signaling."
+CSF 2025.

+- Chengyu Lin, <u>Zeyu Liu</u>, Peihan Miao, Max Tromanhauser.
+"Finding Balance in Unbalanced PSI: A New Construction from Single-Server PIR."
+CiC 2025.

 - Ben Fisch, Arthur Lazzaretti, <u>Zeyu Liu</u>, Lei Yang.
 "Permissionless Verifiable Information Dispersal (Data Availability for Bitcoin Rollups)."
 S&P 2025.